We move through a comprehensive application process that helps us make sure your project is a good fit and is set-up for long-term success.

 - Entities fully owned by the groups identified above

-The investment must be made in one of the following natural resource sectors
+The investment must be made in one of the following sectors (or related infrastructure)

 - Energy (oil and gas, renewable energy, power, and coal)